Home > Waterfront Lodge Review

-Waterfront Lodge – Elegant, charismatic, historic but not a great area.
+Waterfront Lodge – Elegant, charismatic, and historic.

 Waterfront Lodge – The Basics

-- Location: Along Vuna Road, the eastern esplanade in the capital, Nuku’alofa, on the main island.
-Opposite the Queen Salote Wharf, about 1.5km from downtown and 40 minutes from the airport.
+- Location: Along Vuna Road, the eastern esplanade in the capital Nuku’alofa, on the main island.
+Opposite the Queen Salote Wharf, about 1.5 km from downtown and 40 minutes from the airport.

 - Guests: Focuses more on couples, with nothing set up for families.
 In fact, children under 10 are not allowed.